briansay/tech-activities/README.md

 6. [*Optional - If applicant doesn't have a dockerhub account*] Login to IBM Container Registry (ICR)
    - Run the command `ibmcloud cr`

+## Interviewer closeout steps

+1. Logout of the IBM Cloud CLI
+    - `ibmcloud logout`
+2. Remove the interviewees SSH key from the VM
+    - SSH into the VM
+    - Navigate to `~/.ssh/authorized_keys`
+    - Remove the SSH key.
+If you used ssh-copy-id it should be the last entry in the document
+3. Shut down the VM - same steps as starting the machine, but hit `stop`

 ## Key Links

 Screen share for the IBM-er pair as they explain the set of challenges: